 The same amount is credited to Treasury Stock when the shares are disposed of.
-To illustrate, assume that on January 1, 2008, the stockholders' equity section of Mead Foods, Inc., has 100,000 shares of \$5 par value common stock outstanding (all issued at par value) and Retained Earnings of \$200,000.
-The stockholders' equity section before purchase of treasury stock is shown in Illustration 14-14.
+To illustrate, assume that on January 1, 2004, the stockholders' equity section of Mead Foods Inc. has 100,000 shares of \$5 par value common stock outstanding (all issued at par value) and Retained Earnings of \$200,000.
+The stockholders' equity section before purchase of treasury stock is shown in Illustration 13-14.

+MEAD FOODS INC. Balance Sheet (partial) Illustration Stockholden treasury sto

+Stockholders' equity treasury sto

+Paid-in capital

-MEAD FOODS, INC. Balance Sheet (partial) Stockholders' equity Paid-in capital Common stock, \$5 par value, 100,000 shares issued and outstanding \$500,000 Retained earnings 200,000 Total stockholders' equity \$700,000
+Common stock, \$5 par value, 100,000 shares

+issued and outstanding \$500,000

+Retained earnings 200,000

+Total stockholders' equity \$700,000

-Stockholders' equity with no treasury stock
+ers' equity with no ock